LuisJG8/LuisJG8/README.md

 Software/ML Engineer with a deep passion for backend infrastructure, machine learning and distributed systems.
 I graduated from Florida International University with a Bachelor of Science in Computer Science in 2025.
 My coursework focused heavily on AI, ML and data systems.
 I am an OpenAI Codex Ambassador in Miami and a Metaflow open-source contributor.
 Currently doing my Masters in Computer Science with a specialization in Machine Learning at Georgia Tech.

 ## 🚀 Currently Building
+- Codex community in Miami
+- Databricks community in Miami
 - The Machine Learning Engineering Network community
 <!--
 - BetterBite, a cross-platform mobile app that helps you find healthier versions of the foods you already love